Making a Piano Sample Library

-The pursuit of crafting the perfect piano sample library is a multifaceted journey.
-At Wrongtools.com, our ongoing endeavors in developing various piano libraries have provided us with some insights into the essence of what makes a sample library truly stand out.
-And what kinds of sounds that work in different scenarios.
+The pursuit of making the perfect piano sample library is a multifaceted journey.
+At Wrongtools.com, our ongoing endeavors in developing various piano libraries have provided us with a little insights into the essence of what could make them stand out.
+And what we like.

-Our journey in the world of samples has taught us that a good sample library is much more than the numbers of dynamic layers.
+Our little journey in the world of samples has taught us that a good sample library is much more than the numbers of dynamic layers.
 It’s a blend of uniqueness, realism, versatility, and technological innovation.
+Here are some notes that we made on a morning-meeting :

 At the heart lies its realism.
 Or vitality.
 It is not realistic in a traditional sense to place mics two centimeters from the piano hammers.
 But it doesn’t need to be defended as long as it sounds good.
 And the patch has a rich, articulate tone, capable of revealing intricate details.